mehedirm6244/Miserable_Xfce/README.md

 # blu-xfce-theme

-Let me state this thing at first:
-The GTK theme is a fork of https://github.com/vinceliuice/Matcha-gtk-theme and the Xfwm theme is a fork of https://github.com/addy-dclxvi/xfwm4-theme-collections/tree/master/2bxfwm-Lucy/xfwm4 .
-I thank them for doing such wonderful works
+This GTK theme is a fork of https://github.com/vinceliuice/Matcha-gtk-theme and the Xfwm theme is a fork of https://github.com/addy-dclxvi/xfwm4-theme-collections/tree/master/2bxfwm-Lucy/xfwm4 .
+I thank them for creating such wonderful themes

 # What is this thing?

 Nothing, another GTK theme which is modified for Xfce.
-Um, yes, there's no taskbar buttons in the wm theme, because I use keyboard-driven workflow
+Um, yes, there's no window buttons (i.e. minimize, close) and application title in the wm theme, because I use a keyboard-driven workflow

-# Screenshot?
+# Screenshot

-Yes
 ![](https://github.com/cakemeow/blu-xfce-theme/blob/main/screenshot.png)

 # Description: